 Carry out a risk assessment on any procedure that may be compromised in a BEC attack.
 For example, does your firm double-check financial movement requests over a certain amount?
 If risks are identified in any areas that could be exploited in a BEC attack, find procedural ways to close the gap.
 This could be as simple as requiring a phone call check – to a recipient’s verified number – before submitting payment for an invoice.

 Robust email authentication

 Some BEC attacks are based on compromising the email of a target person such as a C-level executive.
-Most email system now allow you to set up a second factor to authenticate access to the account.
-Second factors are usually applied after a person enters their username and password.
+Most email systems do now allow you to set up a second factor to authenticate access to the account.
+The second factor is usually applied after a person enters their username and password.
 They are typically something like a mobile authenticator app or an SMS text code.

 Good patch hygiene and anti-malware